RoySegall/gizra.com/src/_posts/2018-02-05-elm-related-types.md

 reasoning about which typeclass instance it will deduce.
 It may not be such a terrible thing to just say which one you want.
-Saying which typeclass you want also makes it easy to construct typeclasses at run-time, which is occasionaly handy, and is more convoluted (but not impossible) in languages like Haskell.
+Saying which typeclass you want also makes it easy to construct typeclasses at run-time, which is occasionally handy, and is more convoluted (but not impossible) in languages like Haskell.

 A bigger difficulty is Elm's lack of higher-kinded polymorphism.
 What this means is that type parameters cannot be used as wrappers -- they can only be wrapped.
-So, in the example above, we definitely need to say `List p`...the `p` can be a parameter, but we have to make a definite choice about `List`.
-To put it another way, you must always choose concrete "container" types.
+So, in the example above, we have to be specific about the <u>List</u>
+in `List p`.
+The `p` can be a parameter, but we have to make a definite choice about `List` -- you must always choose concrete "container" types.
 So, there are some relationships between types that you won't be able to model accurately.
 However, that still leaves a lot of room for this technique to be useful.